Skew product Smale endomorphisms over countable shifts of finite type: Diophantine Approximants and the Doeblin-Lenstra Conjecture

 for every Borel set $A\sbt\R$.
 Indeed in the expression of $\Theta_n$ we have both the future $T_n$, as well as the past $V_n$, thus the natural extensions is the right construction in this case.

 \sp Let us now apply our results on skew products for the natural extension $\^G$ to the lifts of certain invariant measures, in fact some equilibrium states.
-Precisely, we recall (see Observation~\ref{o1_2017_03_03}) the potentials
+We recall that the potentials $\phi_s:I\to\R$, given by the formula, potentials